sivarajankumar/web-invoice/trunk/readme.txt

 * Currency CHF added (Issue 76)
 * due_date added as a template variable
 * Use date_format option when available
+* Fixed issue 36: separating customizations from core file
+* Added a link to report missing currencies

 = 2.0.23 =